StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 **Advanced electronic signature (AES)**

-To sign with AES, your team members will need a mobile number or a verfied company e-mail address.
+Your team members will need a mobile number or a verified company e-mail address to sign with AES.

   - **Mobile phone number**